To help teachers become transformational teachers, we must understand why they resist change.

-List down all the stakeholders, the people who have interest in the fulfillment of your mission.
+List down all the stakeholders, the people who have an interest in the fulfillment of your mission.
 No one will resist the idea that we need to help our teachers become better teachers.
-No one will resist that idea that every teacher must be transformational, catalyst, and a changemaker.
+No one will resist the idea that every teacher must be a transformational, a catalyst, and a changemaker.

 But they want it done according to their terms.
-Everyone of them have values they hold so dearly.
+Every one of them has values they hold so dearly.
 Find out what’s important to them.

-Every one of them associate themselves with something.
+Every one of them associates themselves with something.
 Learn about their loyalties.
 They can be loyal to a person, to a cause, or an idea of how teachers should be.

 Let’s make change happen by seeking to understand first.